ymolists/website/gitpod/docs/self-hosted/latest/index.md

 The [getting started guide](./latest/getting-started) provides you with step-by-step instructions on how to install Gitpod on your infrastructure.

+## Preview Installation

+The [preview installation](./latest/preview-install) provides you with step-by-step instructions on how to install Gitpod on your infrastructure.

 <!-- ## Advanced Installation

 You want to use your own database, registry, object storage, or source control management system?
 Gitpod should be run in an air-gap network?
 The [advanced installation page](./latest/advanced) provides you with more information on how to install and configure Gitpod.
 The page “[required components](./latest/required-components)” gives you an overview of compatible 3rd-party products like databases, registries, and source control management systems. -->